Admission to Graduate Education Programs

 - Non-refundable application fee ($75) for each program to which an applicant applies

-*International transcripts: You must upload a scanned official copy of all previous degrees/diplomas and transcripts issued in the original language with a literal English translation.
+*International transcripts: You must upload a scanned official copy of all previous degree transcript(s) issued in the original language with a literal English translation, certificate and diploma.

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in the graduate degree program to which you apply.
 The admission recommendations from the programs/departments are submitted to the Dean of the Graduate School.
 Thus, all degree-seeking applicants must be formally admitted to the University of Maryland Graduate School.